kaz-afk/kaz-afk/README.md

-When i make Cmd Tools i post them here..
+When i make Cmd Tools i will post em here..